samwasted/shell-cpp/README.md

 If you are trying to understand how `myshell` interacts with the kernel, or why a specific sandbox constraint is failing, `strace` is your best friend.

-Because the `jail` mode requires root privileges to configure namespaces, directly running `strace sudo ./myshell` often clutters your output with `sudo` wrapper syscalls, or causes `ptrace` permission issues when privileges drop.
+Because the `jail` mode requires root privileges (primarily to configure kernel `cgroups` and Linux namespaces), directly running `strace sudo ./myshell` often clutters your output with `sudo` wrapper syscalls, or causes `ptrace` permission issues when privileges drop.

 The cleanest way to trace a jail execution is the two-terminal hack: